-‘A book about regional touring can only be written by touring the region.’
+‘A book about regional touring can be written only by touring the region.’

 Following the itineraries of touring artists took me to the places where they performed.
 Hong Kong, Manila, Melbourne, Singapore, Sydney, Tokyo and Taipei were linked in the 1950s and 1960s by aviation routes and touring networks.
 In researching this book, I visited libraries, museums and archives in each city.
 I scanned through newspapers, advertisements and listings to find out who performed where – in nightclubs and cabarets, variety theatres and television studios across the region.